Shivani-Pathak/Bluejay-Assignment/README.md

       b) who have less than 10 hours of time between shifts but greater than 1 hour
       c) Who has worked for more than 14 hours in a single shift

-Written a clean code with code comments and assumptions.
+Written a clean code with code comments for better understanding.